Software Technology (ST)

 Q4 (2B)

-This schedule is a variant of the "Usual Design Orientation Schedule" in which the student chose to split the Research Topics over two quarters.
+This schedule is a variant of the "Common Design Orientation Schedule" in which the student chose to split the Research Topics over two quarters.
 This is not recommended, but possible.
 According to the Education and Examination Regulations 2024-2025, "Students cannot start Research Topics before having obtained at least 60EC, but are recommended to start at 75 credits."
 Here, the student took 60EC before starting the Research Topics.

 • Schedule with Internship